OUR MISSION: MountainTrue champions resilient forests, clean waters, and healthy communities in the Southern Blue Ridge.

 About Environmental and Conservation Organization—Founded 1987

-ECO’s mission has been to preserve the natural heritage of Henderson County and the mountain region as an effective voice for the environment by focusing on four key areas: green infrastructure, water quality, energy conservation/renewable energy and recycling.
-ECO was founded in 1987 and became a preeminent and influential leader in promoting environmental issues affecting our region, working with the community, business leaders, like-minded environmental groups and government officials to create a balance between growth and environmental preservation.
-ECO undertook water quality monitoring of six watersheds, adopt-a-stream cleanup of dozens of waterways, public policy development towards natural heritage protections, energy expos, workshops and forums to encourage greater stewardship of our environment and recycling programs and activities that encourage sustainable practices.
+ECO’s mission was to preserve the natural heritage of Henderson County and the mountain region as an effective voice for the environment by focusing on four key areas: green infrastructure, water quality, energy conservation/renewable energy, and recycling.
+ECO was founded in 1987 and became a preeminent and influential leader in promoting environmental issues affecting our region, working with the community, business leaders, like-minded environmental groups, and government officials to create a balance between growth and environmental preservation.
+ECO undertook water quality monitoring of six watersheds, adopt-a-stream cleanup of dozens of waterways, public policy development towards natural heritage protections, energy expos, workshops, and forums to encourage greater stewardship of our environment, and recycling programs and activities that encourage sustainable practices.

 About the Jackson-Macon Conservation Alliance—Founded 2000

 The Jackson-Macon Conservation Alliance J-MCA encouraged those who care about the beautiful Southern Appalachian Mountains of Western North Carolina to join the efforts to conserve and protect them.
 The Highlands-Cashiers Plateau is a unique ecosystem; one of the most biologically diverse on earth.
 Many people come here to visit or live because of the incredible splendor, yet their very presence puts this rich natural environment at risk.
 Pressures from growth issues to invasive species all create environmental challenges that must be addressed.
 J-MCA was established in 2000, to serve as an alliance of organizations dedicated to protecting and preserving the natural environment and cultural character of the headwater regions of Western North Carolina.